Saedzzz/BMW-used-cars-data-analyst-and-price-predicion/README.md

 3. Cast cleaned values into appropriate data types (`INT`, `FLOAT`) while inserting data into the final table.
 4. Checked for missing values in all columns (`price`, `year`, `mileage`, `engineSize`, etc.)
 - No null values were found, so all rows are ready for analysis
-5. Removed duplicates
+5. Checked for duplicates and removed them
 6. Standardized categorical columns (`transmission`, `fuelType`, etc.)
-7. Created derived features: `car_age`, `mileage_per_year`
-8. Checked for unrealistic outliers in price and mileage This approach mirrors a real-world ETL process and ensures data integrity before analysis.
+7. Checked for unrealistic outliers in price and mileage This approach mirrors a real-world ETL process and ensures data integrity before analysis.

 ---